 Q: What kind of support can this offer English language learners (ELL)?

 With the languages that are available in the tools along with being able to upload resources that can then be translated, English language learners are able to practice which is essential when developing the skills.

 In terms of intervention, to determine where a child is struggling with comprehension or fluency, this tool allows you to go back to the native language to diagnose a student’s needs.
 This tool helps you meet a student where they’re at by using the assessment and creating a custom solution.

 Q: What products does Microsoft offer for intervention for early literacy skills?

-These tools allow students to practice, engage, and record for the purposes of progression.
-Insights provides the data that you can monitor and adjust instruction as needed as part of the intervention process.
+Education Insights provides data about individual student progress that can be used to adjust instruction as needed as part of the intervention process.